 Regardless of our efforts to try to prove to ourselves or our community that we at least measure up or perhaps are even better than others, we fail.
-We know intimately every nuance of what terrifies us and the secrets which lay within each of us; yet oh, how different they seem from how we view others.
-In short, on the inside we are all so much more similar than we are different.
+We know intimately every nuance of what terrifies us.
+We know the secrets which lay within each of us; and yet oh, how different they seem from how we view others.
+In short, on the inside, we are all so much more similar than we are different.
 Our secrets are mainly the same.
 Marriages crumble, mental illness affects our families or us, addictions take hold, families break, people go astray, decisions are made that can never be reversed.
 No one is exempt.
 Even though deep inside we know this, many of us continue to act as if we are flawless, unaffected; our families and we are perfect.

 The gap between community expectations and reality compounds loneliness

 When community demands perfection, and we project a false flawless front, we experience a fundamental disconnect.
 For many of us, this translates into a deep sense of loneliness.